How to Create Marketing Videos That Connect with Your Audience

 Source Music

 Set the desired mood with either licensed music and sound effects or original compositions.
-Even background scores subtly influence viewers emotionally.
+Even subtle background scores can emotionally influence viewers.

 Record Voiceover